Boosting net profit to 27.8%, Koidra won the Autonomous Greenhouse Challenge, again

 Koidra’s Solution

-The Koala team lead by Koidra developed computer vision and machine learning algorithms to detect growth parameters including diameter, height, weight, and leaf area, and to control the climate in a virtual greenhouse by automatically determining set points for ventilation, heating, lighting, etc. in order to grow a virtual lettuce crop and maximize net profit.
+The Koala team led by Koidra developed computer vision and machine learning algorithms to detect growth parameters including diameter, height, weight, and leaf area, and to control the climate in a virtual greenhouse by automatically determining set points for ventilation, heating, lighting, etc. in order to grow a virtual lettuce crop and maximize net profit.

 Koala team was named the winner of the competition after building an algorithm that recognized high-accuracy lettuce images and estimated the accurate growth parameters.